Accidents on Public Property in Toronto

 In order to receive damages for a personal injury claim, the victim must be able to show that somebody else is responsible for their accident.
 In a premises liability case, that means a property owner, lessee, or somebody who’s responsible for maintaining the property has to have done something that put the person in danger and caused the person’s accident.
 In order to obtain full compensation, the person must also have evidence that they were injured.

 This means that when the victim sees their doctor, they should tell them about everything that they are experiencing and make sure that the record accurately reflects their actual symptoms.
 It is also important, whenever possible, to preserve evidence in order to ensure that they receive full compensation.
 This can include pictures of the person’s injuries, receipts for any amount of money that the person has spent, or notes about any money that they have lost.
-If you have sustained an injury on public property, speak with a Toronto public property liability lawyer who can fight for a positive outcome for you.
+If you have sustained an injury on public property, speak with a Toronto public property liability lawyer who may be able to fight for a positive outcome for you.